 We all know to avoid excessive packaging is a smart move.
-Not only because of the environmental impact it has, but packaged foods contain ingredients that trigger weight gain and are just plain unhealthy.
+It has not only the environmental impact it has, but packaged foods contain ingredients that trigger weight gain and are just plain unhealthy.
 Even canned beans or tomatoes can be high in salt.

 Besides, the chemicals in canned food leach into the food leading to hormonal imbalances.
 For instance, BPA and BPS, chemicals usually found in canned food, have been linked to estrogen dominance.